coin-or/Gravity/MkP_install.md

 Affiliations: The Australian National University, ACTON 2601, Canberra, Australia; Los Alamos National Laboratory, New Mexico, USA.

 ## Solvers
-For numerical tests of the MkP formulations in the paper `Exploiting sparsity for the min k-partition problem`, you need and install and set the following solvers:
+For numerical tests of the MkP formulations in the paper `Exploiting sparsity for the min k-partition problem`, you need to install and set the following solvers:

 * CPLEX: Academic users can download from [cplex-url][].